-- Ensuring an adequate risk governance framework is provided and maintained - Setting risk policies - Formulating NN Insurance Belgium's risk management strategy and ensuring that it is implemented throughout the company.
+- Ensuring an adequate risk governance framework is provided and maintained - Setting risk policies - o Formulating NN Insurance Belgium's risk management strategy and ensuring that it is implemented throughout the company. - o Ensuring that the risk limits applied internally are in line with the risk appetite of the company - Monitoring compliance with NN Insurance Belgium's overall risk policies. - Supervising the operation of NN Insurance Belgium's risk management and business control systems - Reporting of NN Insurance Belgium's risks and the processes and internal business controls. - Ensuring that the risk criteria and value creation of the portfolio of NN Insurance Belgium and their sensitivities are monitored and communicated to management. - Making risk management decisions with regards to matters which may have an impact on the financial results of NN Insurance Belgium or its reputation, without limiting the responsibility of each individual member of the Executive Committee in relation to risk management. - Ensuring that management understands the risk measures applied within the company, and that they have the insight required to use these in management decisions - Ensuring that the products and portfolios of NN Insurance Belgium are priced, endorsed and managed in accordance with internal and external rules and guidelines. - Ensures an adequate risk governance framework is provided and maintained at the BU. - Is responsible for the Risk Function within NN Insurance Belgium, having: - The necessary qualifications, knowledge and experience; - Appropriate standing and authority within the BU; - Access to the organisation at all levels; - o Sufficient independence from commercial activities in order to perform its duties objectively; and

-- o Ensuring that the risk limits applied internally are in line with the risk appetite of the company - Monitoring compliance with NN Insurance Belgium's overall risk policies. - Supervising the operation of NN Insurance Belgium's risk management and business control systems - Reporting of NN Insurance Belgium's risks and the processes and internal business controls. - Ensuring that the risk criteria and value creation of the portfolio of NN Insurance Belgium and their sensitivities are monitored and communicated to management. - Making risk management decisions with regards to matters which may have an impact on the financial results of NN Insurance Belgium or its reputation, without limiting the responsibility of each individual member of the Executive Committee in relation to risk management. - Ensuring that management understands the risk measures applied within the company, and that they have the insight required to use these in management decisions - Ensuring that the products and portfolios of NN Insurance Belgium are priced, endorsed and managed in accordance with internal and external rules and guidelines. - Ensures an adequate risk governance framework is provided and maintained at the BU. - Is responsible for the Risk Function within NN Insurance Belgium, having: - The necessary qualifications, knowledge and experience; - Appropriate standing and authority within the BU; - Access to the organisation at all levels; - o Sufficient independence from commercial activities in order to perform its duties objectively; and - A risk-based operational year plan, based on the business priorities, key risks and risk profile, as well as specific requirements from Head Office, resulting in meaningful business support and riskbased control activities, leaving room for ad-hoc activities as needed. - Maintains where required internal models for non-market risks, including maintaining documentation on these models - Participates in meetings of the Executive Committee including relevant committees of these boards (where and when applicable), providing independent expert analyses, advices and opinions. - Ensures Risk management formally participates in Business Planning, Business Performance Reviews, financial reporting, significant business initiatives, PARPs, Periodic Product Reviews, NACAs, ALM/SAA studies, and risk transfer programmes ("review role, unless"). - Ensures risk and incident reporting to the Executive Committee and Board of Directors (where applicable), and ensures these boards are timely and adequately informed of all material risks. - Provides a second line opinion on the periodical ECF Report, stating that the ECF report presents overall a true and fair view of NN Insurance Belgium's risk profile versus risk appetite, and if not: where and why not.
+- A risk-based operational year plan and a detailed control monitoring plan, based on the business priorities, key risks and risk profile, as well as specific requirements from Head Office and basic hygiene, resulting in meaningful business support and risk-based countervailing power activities, leaving room for ad-hoc activities as needed. - Maintains where required Solvency II internal models for non-market risks, including maintaining documentation on these models - Participates in meetings of the Executive Committee and of the Board of Directors including relevant committees of these boards (where and when applicable), providing independent expert analyses, advices and opinions. - Ensures Risk management formally participates in Business Planning, Business Performance Reviews, financial reporting, significant business initiatives, PARPs, Periodic Product Reviews, NACAs, ALM/SAA studies, and risk transfer programmes ("review role, unless"). - Ensures a good (documented) view on the quality of the internal control over non-financial risks (including quality of iRisk data), and acts/reports as needed. - Ensures risk and incident reporting to the Executive Committee and Board of Directors (where applicable), and ensures these boards are timely and adequately informed of all material risks. - Provides a second line opinion on the periodical ECF Report, stating that the ECF report presents overall a true and fair view of NN Insurance Belgium's risk profile versus risk appetite, and if not: where and why not.